 ConservationGrants is an online database that uses a strict electronic system for closing the period in which it will accept submissions.
-The ConservationGrants portal will become electronically closed to all submissions at the following time:
+Once the closing time in ConservationGrants is passed, no submissions will be possible.
+Please submit proposals no later than the time named above.